 TAMARI TURKEY CHOW FUN ZOODLES (Zucchini Noodles)Print

-A Turkey Chow Fun recipe made with tamari zoodles!
-This spiralized zucchini turkey chow fun stir fry is light, naturally gluten free, and lower in carbs.
-A chow fun recipe that puts those leftover veggies and Turkey to use.
+A Turkey Chow Fun zucchini stir fry recipe made with tamari zucchini noodles!
+This healthier chow fun stir fry is light, naturally gluten free, and lower in carbs.
+A chow fun recipe that puts those leftover veggies and turkey to use.

 - 3 zucchini (small-medium)

-- 1/2 lb leftover roasted turkey or uncooked turkey breast (diced or sliced into strips)
+- 1/2 lb roasted turkey or uncooked turkey breast (diced or sliced into strips)

 - 1 cup bean sprouts